 Where to Apply

-Temporary placards may be obtained at any DMV Registration Office.
-Permanent walking disability placards and plates may only be obtained at the Concord DMV office.
+Both Temporary and Permanent walking disability placards may be obtained at any DMV Registration Office.
 Renewals and transfers of the plates may be be done through your local town/city office or any DMV Registration Office.
 Walking Disability Placards are renewed at the same time as your Driver License or Non-Driver Identification card.

 Applications may also be mailed to: